 Can Tinnitus be cured?

-Tinnitus cannot be cured but can be managed.
-There is no permanent cure for it, but there are ways to reduce its intensity and omnipresence and manage the sound’s perception in your head.
+Tinnitus can be managed.
+There are ways to reduce its intensity and omnipresence and manage the sound’s perception in your head.
 There are some procedures that can make it appear non-existent, although it is prone to return, especially when exposed to certain things like loud noise, ear damage, ear blockage, etc.

 There are several remedies, such as hearing aids, sound-masking devices, antidepressants and antianxiety drugs, exercise, etc.